iGovDirect/Security-Review/README.md

 ## Security Review

 By letting security experts review code and libraries used the system can be hardened.
 Threats however come in many different forms so its not only limited to reviewing code.
+This document will be updated frequently.

 ### White Box Pentest